 Research substantiates the claim that people who consume plant-based diets have less chronic disease, such as hardening of the arteries, heart disease, some cancers, diabetes and obesity.
 I’m not suggesting that everyone become a vegetarian; however, we all could benefit from eating more vegetables.
-So here are 10 ways to increase the veggies in your diet.
+So here are 10 ways to increase your veggie intake:

 1. Join Something: Such as a Community Sponsored Agriculture (CSA) program (where you support a local farm and get shares of the produce) or an organic buying club.
 Go to www .localharvest.org or try purchasing from a farmer’s market.